manasm11/try_django_cef/try_django.md

     def tweet_detail_view(request, tweet_id, *args, **kwargs):
       return HttpResponse(f"tweet_id={tweet_id}")
 ```
+- [ ] Instead or path, re_path can be used to add paths with regular expressions.

 ### templates
 - [x] Django first looks at the DIRS list for templates, then in installed apps templates directory (in sequence).